dmpope/deckerpope.github.io/_pages/cv.md

 Education
 ======
-* M.A in French Linguistics, Indiana University Bloomington, expected May 2024
+* M.A. in French Linguistics, Indiana University Bloomington, expected May 2024
 * B.A. in Linguistics, minor in Central Eurasian Studies, Indiana University Bloomington
 * B.A. in French, Indiana University Bloomington